Epizy66/customEnchant/README.md

 customenchatsss

-uh sponsered my piggycustomenchants i guess
+uh sponsered by piggycustomenchants i guess

 If you want to create an enchanted book, use the /ce enchant command on a normal book.
 Afterwards, you place the item you want to enchant on top of the enchanted book.
 It will then enchant your item.